-Chocolate covered strawberries may be simple, but in essence this delicacy of a perfectly ripe strawberry paired with chocolate is a party in your mouth.
+Chocolate-covered strawberries may be simple, but in essence, this delicacy of a perfectly ripe strawberry paired with chocolate is a party in your mouth.

-THE TRICK TO PERFECT CHOCOLATE COVERED STRAWBERRIES
+THE TRICK TO PERFECT CHOCOLATE DIPPED STRAWBERRIES

 How to Make Chocolate Covered Strawberries: